 - 1. All applicants must either be a high school graduate with a grade point average (GPA) of at least 2.0, or a general equivalency diploma (GED) recipient with a score of 500 (score of 53 prior to 2002). - 2.
 All direct from high school students, 24 years old and younger, must either take the ACT or SAT and earn an ACT composite score of 20 or SAT combined score of 990 in order to be considered program ready for admission.
-(See Application Process for test codes). - All direct from high school students, 25 years old and older who have not attended a college or university, are not required to submit ACT or SAT scores for admission.
+(See Application Process for test codes). - 3.
+All direct from high school students, 25 years old and older who have not attended a college or university, are not required to submit ACT or SAT scores for admission.
 Students 25 and older are required to meet the other program requirements to be considered program ready. - 4.
 Students without an ACT or SAT may be admitted to Mercy College pre-program or into a certificate program that does not require an ACT or SAT for admission.
-Students who have an ACT or SAT with Math sub-scores below the requirement, have the option of taking and using their Accuplacer score for their Math requirement.
+Students who have an ACT or SAT with Math sub-scores below the requirement are encouraged to take the Accuplacer placement test for their Math placement into their Math course requirement.
 Applicants not meeting the minimum Algebra, Biology and Chemistry requirements for admission into the major are encouraged to begin at Mercy College as a pre-major in order to complete the requirements for admission into the major.